steve-codemunkies/business-rules/README.md

 ## Choices

 * The product (or potentially products) purchased will be included in an order, this is now represented by the order object
+* Sub-systems will be stubbed out using Moq to ensure that the expected calls are being made